Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

 The advantages of this setup are twofold: First, the compartmentalization takes care of `concurrent' software packages (which cannot be loaded into the same Mathematica session, typically because of symbol conflicts).
 Likewise, if an extension of this code required a different package for a particular step (say, tensor reduction), only this one step would need to be modified, and the additional package could be an arbitrary one, not just a Mathematica package, since it is invoked from a shell script.
 Second, the makefile sees to it that only the necessary parts of the calculation are redone in case of a change, which was a particular time-saver during the debugging phase.

 Some details of the software setup: \begin{itemize} \item The code described below is included in \FH{} 2.11.0 or later, in the \Code{gen/tlsp} tree.

-\item The shell scripts in the `\Code{scripts}' subdirectory perform the actual calculation.
+\item The shell scripts (\Code{/bin/sh}) in the `\Code{scripts}' subdirectory perform the actual calculation.
 They are executed directly from the command-line (\IE not loaded within Mathematica), usually by the makefile.
-Internally they run the Mathematica Kernel as described in Ref.~\cite{Hahn:2006ig}.
+Internally they invoke the Mathematica Kernel through the shell's `here documents' as described in Ref.~\cite{Hahn:2006ig}.

 \item The Mathematica programs in the `\Code{packages}' subdirectory provide functions for specific purposes and are read by the scripts.

 \item As in the \FA{} model file for the MSSM~\cite{Hahn:2001rv} we choose the particle labels